 3. A DVD player will only temporarily divert attention.
 Then they will start rampaging through the tent and work on their escape plan.

+4. Their escape plan will be executed as soon as they work it out.
 5. There will be fights over the DVD player.
 These fights could disturb your neighbours.
 Just smile and wave.
 Smile and wave.

+6. Bring lots of snacks.
+Lots.
 7. Lift all bans on electronic devices.
 That way your children can amuse themselves indefinitely taking crazy photos on their DS and other such fun.

 Apparantly this creature used our facilities.